javiermms/environment_app/notes.md

 - hook up form to the data base for users to search (faith)
 - make emissions indicators fully functional
 - write out an ERD (paper or whiteboard)
+- vegetarianism detection
+- use executive summaries to makes the front page more informative

 // app.js